Grufyeti/Grufyeti/README.md

 ## 🚀 About Me

-- 🎓 Student from Austria
+- 🎓 Student from Austria at HTBLuVA Wiener Neustadt in the 3. grade
 - 💻 Interested in programming, system administration, and networking
 - 🖥️ Working with Linux servers, VMs, Nginx, Docker, and self-hosted services
 - 🌐 Building websites, APIs, and homelab projects